oasis-roles/meta_standards/README.md

   [geerlingguy.ansible-role-apache](https://github.com/geerlingguy/ansible-role-apache/blob/f2b91ac84001db3fd4b43306a8f73f1a54f96f7d/vars/Debian.yml#L8)).
 This
   includes variables set by set_fact and register, because they persist in the namespace after the role has finished!
-* Do not use special characters other than underscore in variable names, even if YAML/JSON allow them.
-(Using such variables in Jinja2 or Python would be then very confusing and probably not functional.)

 ## Providers